novikovalab/piawka/README.md

 ``piawka`` <img src="logo/logo.svg" align="right" width="25%">
 ==========

 The powerful `awk` script to calculate π, Dxy (or πxy, or Nei's D) and Fst in VCF files.
+Developed to analyze mixed-ploidy groups with substantial amounts of missing data.

 Largely inspired by [`pixy`](https://github.com/ksamuk/pixy), it builds upon it in a few aspects: